 5. Exemptions

+(1A) In this regulation —

+hazardous waste means waste that poses an immediate risk of harm to human health or the environment;

+public authority has the meaning given in the Waste Avoidance and Resource Recovery Act 2007 section 3;

+reasonably removed, in relation to waste, means removed in circumstances where alternative methods of dealing with the waste are impracticable.

 (1) A licensee may by application in an approved form claim an exemption from these regulations for the following waste received at a licensed landfill in any return period —

 (a) uncontaminated soil or other clean fill that —